opencog/docker/archive/README.md

 * `opencog/atomspace` -- Core AtomSpace only.
 * `opencog/cogserver` -- An empty CogServer container.
-* `opencog/learn` -- Learning subsystem.
 * `opencog/opencog-dev` -- All supported OpenCog components.

 All of the containers above are "empty", in that they contain no data, and thus, they don't "do anything".
-Containers that "actually do something" include:
-* `opencog/lang-pairs` -- Tabulate and visualize word pairs from
-                          text corpora.

 ## Table of Contents
 1. [Common Initial Setup](#common-initial-setup)